FGFRFT: Fast Graph Fractional Fourier Transform via Exact Spectral Splitting and Fourier-Series Approximation: FGFRFT

+\paragraph{Online phase} For each updated order $\alpha$, one evaluates the scalar coefficients $c_{n}(\alpha)$ and the scalar factor $e^{j\pi\alpha}$, and forms the linear combination.
+Since scalar-matrix multiplication and matrix addition each cost $O(N^{2})$, the online cost is $O(2LN^{2})$, which is significantly lower than $O(N^{3})$ when $L\ll N$.

+Therefore, the proposed FGFRFT achieves acceleration through an offline-online tradeoff.
+Its main advantage arises in scenarios where the same graph is queried repeatedly for multiple transform orders, so that the offline cost can be amortized over many online updates.

-To clearly demonstrate this, we compare the computational complexity of the different algorithms in Table \ref{tab:complexity}, and provide the specific implementation pseudocode of the proposed FGFRFT in Algorithm \ref{alg:ffgfrft}, detailing the complete steps from offline caching to online linear combination.
-Through the caching strategy, the online computational complexity is successfully limited to $O(2LN^2)$.
-In large-scale graph data processing, our proposed algorithm alleviates the computational burden of traditional methods when updating the GFRFT matrix.
+To clearly demonstrate this, we compare the computational complexity of the different algorithms in Table~\ref{tabcomplexity}, compare the cost of constructing the full dense transform operator, not merely applying the transform to a single signal and provide the specific implementation pseudocode of the proposed FGFRFT in Algorithm~\ref{algffgfrft}, detailing the complete steps from offline caching to online linear combination.